lsiddiquee/databricks-observability/distributed-tracing/README.md

 To import the .env values:

 - Copy the .env.template file into an .env file and fill it as follows:
-  - The DATABRICKS_ENDPOINT is the databricks URL and looks something like <https://adb-number.number2.azuredatabricks.net>
+  - The DATABRICKS_ENDPOINT is the databricks URL and looks something like <https://adb-number.number2.azuredatabricks.net>.
+This value is also outputted by the terraform script.
   - Go to the databricks endpoint, sign in with Azure AD and create yourself a databricks token in User Settings/Developer/Access Tokens.
 Use this token for the DATABRICKS_TOKEN value.
 - To use ApplicationInsights tracing, update env variable APPLICATIONINSIGHTS_CONNECTION_STRING, which is used to setup the connection string for AppInsights.
 You can reuse the connection string from one of the webapps by copying it from the environment in the webapp in the portal.